‘Shining Day Ibu’

 Spoken to me by my co-gardener, Komang, as I walked out one Balinese morning – and shining it was.
 Ubud, Bali

-(Ibu is a term of respect in Indonesian for married /older women and mothers.
-I think I preferred it when he referred to me as guru – the word for teacher)
+Ibu is a term of respect in Indonesian for married /older women and mothers.
+He also refers to me as guru – the term for teacher.
+Ill take either.

 On that first trip we walked along this track, in the top photo, through the rice fields on our way to the holy mountain of Besakih; we went to a ceremony at the Palace with our Prince, where the royal children performed frog dances and gamelan music on bamboo flutes and xylophones – and we ate a Balinese feast.
 Every day we came across roads clogged with gorgeously dressed men and women, carrying enormous head-dresses of lovingly made offerings of fruit and sweetmeats, on their way to temple ceremonies, for it was the festive season of Galungan.